JohnMulligan/CRC_2023_SV_React_Docs/docs/components/voyagePage/Results/SelectDropdown.md

 ![aggregation](../../../assets/dropdownY.png)

 <br/>
 That's it!
-You can now use the `RangeSlider` component to provide min and max values in your application.
+You can now use the `SelectDropdown` component to provide min and max values in your application.